jack101311/Eink-Module/readme.md

 ## Support This Project

 If you like this project.
-You can support this project by giving feedbacks, being a contributor to this project or by donation.
+You can support this project by giving feedback, being a contributor to this project or by donation.

 If you succesfully apply this module to your website and your website is public, please share it with me.
 I will be glad to see the project works well.